 CLARENDON, JAMES, Quadrant, Bradbury, Rex, New Hudson and Phoenix were among British manufacturers to follow the New Werner’s lead by mounting their engines vertically at the bottom of the frame.
 Ditto Continentals such as Peugeot, FN and NSU.
 Light Motors produced a lightweight clip-on engine.

-TEMPLE PRESS launched Motor Cycling and Motoring magazine (the first issue was dated 12 February).
-After a few months the new magazine dropped its motor cycling content to concentrate on cars but Motor Cycling would return in 1909.
+TEMPLE PRESS launched Motor Cycling and Motoring magazine (the first issue, produced by the staff of Cycling, was dated 12 February).
+After a few months the new magazine reduced its motor cycling content to concentrate on cars but Motor Cycling would return in 1909.

 THE MOTORCYCLE UNION of Ireland was formed and staged Ireland’s first motor cycle race.